Posts Tagged ‘Relationships’

 In a relationship, it is vital to consider keeping your emotional bank account firmly in the black.
 Dipping into the red can lead to disaster.
 In her research on how a steady diet of positive emotions can help you thrive in life, Psychologist Dr Barbara Fredrickson, identified that it requires a ratio of three positive…

-We have taken a look at how negative communication traits affect a relationship in my last post; How communicating using the Four Horsemen is harmful to your relationship.
+We’ve taken a look at how negative communication patterns affect a relationship in my last post, How Communicating Using the Four Horsemen Can Erode Your Relationship.
 Now let’s look at how we can approach communication more positively.
-It’s important to learn how to communicate effectively, and it’s not always an easy task.
-Remember,…
+Learning to communicate effectively matters, and it’s not always easy.
+Remember, it’s not selfish to communicate your needs.…

 Read MoreSetting boundaries: Why they are essential in every relationship